Tony Meo: Professional career

 Meo was a semi-finalist at the World Championship, losing 7–16 to John Parrott.
 His performances in ranking tournaments led to him moving up from 31st place to 14th in the rankings for the following season, during which he won the round-robin 1990 International League by winning four of his five matches, and drawing the other one.
 However, in the following years, he failed to reach as far as the quarter-finals in any ranking tournament, and his ranking fell one place to 15th, then out of the top 32.
 Meo was ranked 160th after the 1996–97 snooker season, but did not participate in any further tournaments in the following seasons.
 He became a wrist watch consultant.

 In 1982, Meo signed up to be managed by Barry Hearn, Davis's manager.
 With Davis, Meo won four World Doubles titles, and was also part of the victorious England team at the 1983 World Team Classic.
 In 1986, Meo was one of five players under Hearn's management (along with Davis, Griffiths, Thorne and Dennis Taylor) who appeared on "Snooker Loopy", a hit single about the game recorded with Chas & Dave.
 He was nicknamed "The Cat" and "Meo, Meo".
 The highest ranking that he attained was tenth.

 Personal life

-By 1981, Meo had married Denise, and in 1991 they had their fourth child.
+By 1981, Meo had married Denise, and in 1991 they had their fifth child.
 After retiring from snooker in 1997, Meo managed a wristwatch and jewellery store in Hatton Garden.